Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Neutrino winds from core-collapse supernovae}

-Supernovae have been thought to be the origin of the strong r~process for many years, with the intrinsic expectation that the innermost ejecta, coming from regions close to the neutron star, should be neutron-rich \citep[see e.g.\ the reviews by][]{Cowan.Thielemann.Truran:1991,sumiyoshi01,arnould07}.
-While the prompt explosion mechanism has been shown to fail \citep{Bethe:1990}, the development of multidimensional neutrino radiation transport simulations has shown that the neutrino delayed explosion mechanism remains the most promising scenario to explain the observations~\citep[see][for reviews]{Kotake.Sumiyoshi.ea:2012,Burrows:2013,Foglizzo.Kazeroni.ea:2015,Janka.Melson.Summa:2016,Mueller:2016,Hix.Lentz.ea:2016,Janka:2017a,Burrows.Vartanyan.ea:2018,Cabezon.Pan.ea:2018}.
+Supernovae have been thought to be the origin of the strong r-process for many years~\citep[see e.g.\ the reviews by][]{Cowan.Thielemann.Truran:1991,sumiyoshi01,arnould07}.
+While the prompt explosion mechanism has been shown to fail \citep{Bethe:1990}, the development of multidimensional neutrino radiation transport simulations has shown that the neutrino delayed explosion mechanism remains the most promising scenario to explain the observations~\citep[see][for reviews]{Kotake.Sumiyoshi.ea:2012,Burrows:2013,Foglizzo.Kazeroni.ea:2015,Janka.Melson.Summa:2016,Mueller:2016,Hix.Lentz.ea:2016,Janka:2017a,Burrows.Vartanyan.ea:2018,Cabezon.Pan.ea:2018,Burrows.Radice.ea:2020}.
 These simulations predict that after the onset of the supernova explosion the hot proto-neutron star enters the so-called Kelvin-Helmholtz cooling phase.
 During this phase that lasts around 10~s, the proto-neutron star deleptonizes, emitting neutrinos of all flavors.
 Those neutrinos are responsible of producing an outflow of matter known as neutrino-driven wind~\citep{Duncan.Shapiro.Wasserman:1986} that is expected to operate in each supernova explosion that produces a neutron star.
-The basic properties of the wind are well understood, based on semianalitical models~\citep{Duncan.Shapiro.Wasserman:1986,Qian.Woosley:1996,hoffman.woosley.qian:1997,Thompson.Burrows.Meyer:2001,Otsuki.Tagoshi.ea:2000,Arcones.Thielemann:2013}.
+The basic properties of the wind are well understood, based on semianalytical models~\citep{Duncan.Shapiro.Wasserman:1986,Qian.Woosley:1996,hoffman.woosley.qian:1997,Thompson.Burrows.Meyer:2001,Otsuki.Tagoshi.ea:2000,Arcones.Thielemann:2013}.
 These models relate the nucleosynthesis relevant conditions (see sect.~\ref{sec:how-obtain-required}) to fundamental properties including neutrino luminosities, average energy, and mass and radius of the proto-neutron star.
 Early simulations and parametric models~\cite{woosley92,meyer92,Woosley.Wilson.ea:1994,Witti.Janka.Takahashi:1994,Takahashi.Witti.Janka:1994,Freiburghaus.Rembges.ea:1999,Farouqi.Kratz.ea:2010,Arcones.Martinez-Pinedo:2011,kratz14} led to impressive results.
 However, large uncertainties remained, particularly in the determination of entropy and $Y_e$.
-Fig.~\ref{fig_kl2}, taken from \citet{kratz14}, shows a close to excellent fit to solar r-process abundances, especially when utilizing modern input from nuclear mass models, but also requiring a superposition of entropies of up to 280~$k_B$ per baryon (and a $Y_e<0.5$).
+Fig.~\ref{fig_kl2}, taken from~\citet{kratz14}, shows that the solar r-process abundances can be reproduced, especially when utilizing modern input from nuclear mass models, but requiring a superposition of entropies of up to 280~$k_B$ per baryon (and a $Y_e<0.5$).